jbelyeu/unfazed/README.md

   -r REFERENCE, --reference REFERENCE
                         reference fasta file (required for crams) (default:
                         None)
+  --build {37,38,na}    human genome build, used to determine sex chromosome
+                        pseudoautosomal regions.
+If `na` option is chosen, sex chromosomes will not be auto-phased (default: 38) --no-extended         do not perform extended read-based phasing (default True) (default: False) --multiread-proc-min MULTIREAD_PROC_MIN
+                        min number of variants perform multiple parallel reads of the sites file (default: 1000) -q, --quiet           no logging of variant processing data (default: False) --min-gt-qual MIN_GT_QUAL
+                        min genotype and base quality for informative sites (default: 20)
+  --min-depth MIN_DEPTH
+                        min coverage for informative sites (default: 10) --ab-homref AB_HOMREF
+                        allele balance range for homozygous reference
+                        informative sites (default: 0.0:0.2) --ab-homalt AB_HOMALT
+                        allele balance range for homozygous alternate
+                        informative sites (default: 0.8:1.0) --ab-het AB_HET       allele balance range for heterozygous informative sites (default: 0.2:0.8) --evidence-min-ratio EVIDENCE_MIN_RATIO
+                        minimum ratio of evidence for a parent to provide an unambiguous call.
+Default 10:1 (default: 10) --search-dist SEARCH_DIST
+                        maximum search distance from variant for informative sites (in bases) (default: 5000) --insert-size-max-sample INSERT_SIZE_MAX_SAMPLE
+                        maximum number of read inserts to sample in order to estimate concordant read insert size (default:
+                        1000000)
+  --min-map-qual MIN_MAP_QUAL
+                        minimum map quality for reads (default: 1) --stdevs STDEVS       number of standard deviations from the mean insert length to define a discordant read (default: 3) --readlen READLEN     expected length of input reads (default: 151) --split-error-margin SPLIT_ERROR_MARGIN
+                        margin of error for the location of split read clipping in bases (default: 5) --max-reads MAX_READS
+                        maximum number of reads to collect for phasing a single variant (default: 100))
 ```

+Many of the above optional arguments consist of options for user-defined deviation from tested defaults.
+For example, the `--stdevs` options allow a user to alter the definition of a discordant read.
+By default, it is defined as a paired-end read in which the insert size is greater than 3 standard deviations above the mean, and where mean is calculated from the first million reads in an alignment file, excluding the top 0.5%.
+A user can decide to alter the number of standard deviations for greater or lesser sensitivity to discordant pairs, but the set defaults are used for all testing and are generally recommended.
 </details>

 ### A simple use case is: